-- The Grand Prize is open to all unproduced scripts by Alberta playwrights.
-Scripts may have had workshops, readings and/or other development, but cannot have been produced in any capacity or medium.
-(Production includes Fringe Festivals or other public events, such as regional or provincial theatre festivals.)
+The Grand Prize is open to all unproduced scripts by Alberta playwrights.
+Scripts may have had workshops, readings and/or other development, but cannot have been professionally produced in any capacity or medium.
+(Professional production includes Fringe Festivals.
+Professional production does not include amateur theatre productions, community theatre productions or productions at regional or provincial theatre festivals.)

 6. Judging, Announcement, and Recognition

 An independent panel of qualified jurors performs the adjudication.
 Their decision is final.
 To ensure the integrity of the Competition, all entries are judged anonymously through a double-blind process: the identity of each playwright is withheld from the jury and the identity of the jury is withheld until the final decision is made.

 Adjudication Process - We make every attempt to maintain the "double-blind" nature of the adjudication.
 However the playwriting community, provincially and nationally, is small.
 Every year there is at least one play/playwright that a juror is familiar with.
 How do we address these conflicts?